 So this is like a lot of backstory, but without it, none of what happens to Jane next makes any sense.
 If you remember anything from the above several paragraphs, make it: John Dudley is the worst, he strong-armed Edward into disinheriting Lady Mary, and was suspiciously keen on having Jane Grey named heir.

 So, what was Jane like as a person?
-What we know about her childhood is typical for an aristocratic girl at this time, and also profoundly sad.
+What we know about her childhood is typical for an aristocratic girl at this time.
 She was the oldest of three sisters, all of whom were raised on their family’s country estate while their parents hung out in London, being sort of trashy new-money.
-Jane first enters the historical record in any major way when, at age ten, she was sent to be a lady in waiting to Henry VIII’s widow and sixth wife, Katherine Parr.
-It was likely in the household of Katherine, a devout Protestant and keen scholar, that Jane leaned into her inclinations toward religious study.
-Katherine’s step-daughter, Elizabeth Tudor, also lived in the house.
+Jane first enters the historical record in any major way when, at age ten, she was sent to be a lady in waiting to Henry VIII’s widow and sixth wife, Kathryn Parr.
+It was likely in the household of Kathryn, a devout Protestant and keen scholar, that Jane leaned into her inclinations toward religious study.
+Kathryn’s step-daughter, Elizabeth Tudor, also lived in the house.
 And also living in the house is the second Terrible Man in this story, Katherine’s new husband, Thomas Seymour.

 How much of a dirtbag was Thomas Seymour?
 Well, on the one hand, he seemed preoccupied with assaulting and/or romancing teenage Elizabeth, perhaps with an eye on marrying her so he’d be closer to power if she wound up becoming Queen.
 And on the other hand, he paid two thousand pounds to Jane Grey’s parents to buy her as his ward, with an eye on having some control over her, in case she became Queen later on.
 Bear in mind, his literal wife was Katherine Parr, who gave birth to her first child with Thomas in 1548.
 Within a week of the child’s birth, Katherine had died, leaving Jane both heartbroken and out of a job and a home.